gjstirling/CV/README.md

 ## About
 While travelling and before joining the Makers course I had worked many seasonal/temporary jobs.
 I have summarised my experience to date and I am happy to discuss my full working history in more detail.

+### Miesh.io - Junior Full Stack Javascript Developer

+**Description**
+Working within a small team constructing the onboarding flow, user authentication service and platform for Miesh.io clients.
+Created as Microservices which could function independently of one another using the MERN stack.
+This allowed greater flexibility than that of a monolithic system architecture.
+Microservices were conceptualised through use of sequence diagrams, technical architecture and flow diagrams.
+This allowed us to fully understand the layout of the Microservice, its unit test cases, end to end feature testing and visualise the success criteria.
+Stand ups would provide an opportunity to update on progress, query further information on tickets or highlight any blockers.
+A summary of my contributions can be found below:

+Onboarding Microservice:
+- Creating a progressive disclosure on the front end to collect user information in a clear and user friendly way.
+- Developing secure backend routes to validate user information and send a verification email to users with a link to set their account password.
+- Providing a login/logout service and password reset flow.

+Platform Microservice:
+- Designed the layout/functionality using MUI components and SAP success factors styling guidelines.
+- Developing role based permissions based on a user's persona and requirements.
+- Managing User's notifications and permissions data through use of multiple collections sourced via a user id.
+- Built a Notification service to send information between users and provide service updates/news.

 ### Trainer, Coach and Snowsports Instructor

 | Employer, Country | Role |Dates|